foromer4/netdepend/README.md

 An example config file can be found under the test/resources folder in the dependency project.

-## Extending or replacing implenting classes
+## Extending or replacing implementing classes

 Netdepend uses [Guice](https://github.com/google/guice) to inject dependencies between classes.
 All the plumbing is done in: picscout.depend.dependency.main.AppInjector